shitcodebykaushik/linux_tut/k8/Theory.md

   - Underlaying deployment is made of the pods .
   - Objects in the k8 are the pods ingress and services .
   - Components are the master node and slave node .
   - kubctl is the command line utility .
+It comes the preinstalled on the cloud one .
   - kind ,kubedemon,Minicube are the cluster creation things .
   - Image are the code,runtime,syslib and running instance of the of the application and the main reason is portability .
   - Images are stored in the registry .